Vivek-S1n9h/Cyclistic-Case-Study-with-R/README.md

 # How-Cyclistic-customers-use-bikes-differently

+Cyclistic, a fictional company, has launched a successful bike-sharing program.
+The program has now expanded into a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+Cyclists can unlock a bike from one station and return it to any other station in the system anytime.

+The director of marketing thinks that the company's future success hinges on maximizing the number of annual memberships.
+To achieve this, they want to understand the differences between how casual riders and annual members use Cyclistic bikes.
+They plan to design a new marketing strategy that will convert casual riders into annual members based on these insights.
+However, Cyclistic executives must approve the recommendations, so they must be supported by compelling data insights and professional data visualizations.

 A [casetudy](https://github.com/Vivek-S1n9h/Cyclistic-Case-Study-with-R/blob/main/bike-share-trip-casestudy.ipynb) that analyzes the Cyclistic customer shared bike usage trends and then recommends the future marketing strategy.

 ## Dataset Source